armanriazi/private/docs/self/english/category/interview/en-interview.md

 ## 26. Are you remember a good decision for a solution of problem?

-> Actually, I prefer to review process and research more for problem.
+> Actually, I prefer to **review** process and research more for problem.
 This approach tremendously help me in almost of time.

-> I believe all decisions should be made by having all the information if you are missing an important details it's easy to make a bad decision.
+> I believe all decisions should be made by having all the information if you are **missing an important details** it's easy to make a bad decision.

-> I make important decisions by examining all the details and then weighing the pro's and con's for each decision.
+> I make important decisions by examining all the details and then **weighing** the pro's and con's for each decision.

 > So I make important decisions by having all of the information.

-> Important decisions are made by knowledge through Information and wisdom through experience.
+> Important decisions are made by knowledge through Information and **wisdom through experience**.

-> I'll gather all the information I can find and then apply my experience while analyzing the information with this combination
+> **I'll gather** all the information I can find and then apply my experience while analyzing the information with this combination

 > I'm confident I'll make the correct important decisions.

 ## 27. Are you remember a poor decision for a solution of problem?

-> Yah it is due to making a bad assumption.
+> Yah it is due to making **a bad assumption**.
 But I always try to learn about it.

 ## 28. What is meaning of Success and failure to you?
 #Success